£64,260 - £85,605 Price range

 That’s something that has traditionally been a Mercedes S-Class strongpoint but, as it has consistently outsold the 7 Series, BMW’s about-turn is understandable.
-That’s not to say the rest of the competition is lacking technology – the Jaguar XJ, Audi A8 and Lexus LS460 all come with plenty of kit, and are keen to guide you away from a BMW key fob, too.
+That’s not to say the rest of the competition is lacking technology – the Jaguar XJ and Audi A8 both come with plenty of kit and are keen to guide you away from a BMW key fob, too.

 As it happens, said BMW key fob is one of the most advanced we have ever seen.
 It features a 2.2-inch colour screen that tells you whether the car is locked, its range, and when the next service is due.
-In time, it’ll also serve as a console for remote-control parking.
+It also serves as a console for remote-control parking.

-It also opens the car and once inside you’ll fine a more spacious interior than in the old model, with plenty of room for rear seat passengers and a noticeable step up in quality.
-As before, a long-wheel base model offers even more rear legroom if you need it.
+Of course, it opens the car too, and once inside you’ll find a more spacious interior than in the old model, with plenty of room for rear seat passengers and a noticeable step up in quality.
+As before, a long-wheelbase model offers even more rear legroom if you need it.

-Although this is the biggest 7 Series the company has ever built, it is 130kg lighter than the old model.
-That means it’s much faster than you might think – the 3.0-litre diesel (set to be most popular here) gets from 0-62mph in just 6.1 seconds.
+Although this is the biggest 7 Series the company has ever built, it’s also 130kg lighter than the old model.
+That means it’s much faster than you might think – the 3.0-litre diesel (set to be most popular) gets from 0-62mph in just 6.1 seconds.
 It also feels quite nimble in corners for something so big.

-BMW revealed a flagship 7 Series – the M760Li xDrive – at the start of 2016 for release at the end of the year.
-This twin-turbocharged V12 model hits 62mph from rest in 3.9 seconds and (with the M Driver’s package) tops out at 189mph.
+The twin-turbocharged V12 M760i model hits 62mph from rest in 3.9 seconds and (with the M Driver’s package) tops out at 189mph.
 There’s also a 740e hybrid and 750d xDrive four-wheel-drive options.
-Get all the details in our complete guide.